ggruenhagen3/cichlid_st/README.md

 3. [misc](https://github.com/ggruenhagen3/cichlid_st/tree/main/misc): miscellaneous scripts

 ## clustering
-This folder contains code to find the near-optimal clustering parameters of our cichlid spatial transcriptomics data utilizing the ChooseR approach.
+This directory contains code to find the near-optimal clustering parameters of our cichlid spatial transcriptomics data utilizing the ChooseR approach.
 First, `hb_params.bash` is used create a SLURM job script for every combination of the parameters.
 Thse SLURM jobs call `hb_chooser.R`, which will perform bootstraps of the data and determine the silhoutte width of the combination of parameters.
 Finally, `hb_chooser_collect.R` collects the outputs from `hb_chooser.r` and is used to evaluate which combination of parameters is near-optimal.

 ## cross_species
-This folder contains scripts to compare forebrain transcriptomics data across multiple vertebrate species.
-The
+This directory contains scripts to compare forebrain transcriptomics data across multiple vertebrate species.
+Within this directory are two subdirectories corresponding to the two methods used to compare transcriptomic profiles across species: correlation (`correlation`) and SAMap approach (`samap`).
+We found that the latter performed better and was used as the primary method for comparisons.
+Within the samap directory are three scripts for every comparison of datasets.
+As an example, the SAMap comparison of cichlid snRNA-seq and mouse scRNA-seq from Zeisel et al utilized three scripts: `cichlid_sc_zeisel.py`, `cichlid_sc_zeisel_perm.py`, and `cichlid_sc_zeisel_driving_genes.py`.
+The first integrates the datasets together using SAMap, the second finds the similarity score and p-values of cell-types between the datasets, and the third finds the genes that drives these relationships.

 ## misc
-This folder contains many scripts for varied purposes, mainly visualization of results.
+This directory contains many scripts for varied purposes, mainly visualization of results.
 - `cell2location.py` uses cell2location to predict the location and abundance of celltypes from cichlid snRNA-seq data in spatial transcriptomics data
 - `cell2location_plots.R` plots the results from cell2location, including the composition of each cichlid brain region by celltype
 - `downsample_zeisel.R` downsamples the mouse scRNA-seq dataset from Zeisel et al by randomly removing 10% of UMIs, allowing for a comparison to the original dataset